ska-telescope/ska-mid-cbf-fodm-gen/README.md

 ## Unit test

-To run the unit test suite:
+To run the unit test suite, first run the debug build, then:
 `make cpp-test`